drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 <p>
  This <a href="https://barrowclift.me/post/wireguard-server-on-macos">excellent article</a>
 by Marc Barrowclift finally clarified WireGuard configuration  for me.
-Indeed I realised that for my setup, it was even easier than his confguration, especially as I have a home router capable of doing err, actual routing  - Unity Ubiquiti gear - and while the resultant forwarding loop is not optimal, it'll do until the TANSEC project gets it all built in an <a href="https://openwrt.org">OpenWRT</a> router.
+Indeed I realised that for my setup, it was even simpler than his configuration.
+However, I do end up with a non-optimal forwarding loop as most of the IoT devices we are talking about can only ever send things not on the local network to the default router assigned to them by the DHCP, and even if you could add static routes or indeed fire up routing demons in some places (like the NAS), who could be bothered for such marginal bandwidth efficiency gains.
+Anyway as I have a Unity Ubiquiti router (and switches and WiFi), which does actual, err, routing, so I can easily deal the routing problem there.
+It'll do until the TANSEC project gets it all built in an <a href="https://openwrt.org">OpenWRT</a> router.
 </p>

 <img align="left" src="/images/Slide2.png" alt="network" width="500"  />
-<p>So basic setup: phone on 4G (or coffee shop WiFi) running standard Wireguard client,
+<p>So the basic setup: phone on 4G (or coffee shop WiFi) running standard Wireguard client,
 home router configured to port forward default Wireguard port to internal iMac running WireGuard "server" (from cmd line, not client in App Store), internal iMac set to IP forward, router configured to forward WireGuard IP subnet back to iMac, some suitable dynamic DNS provider